RajdeepKushwaha5/Lumen-by-RJDP/README.md

 - Accessible dark/light theme toggle with persisted preference.
 - Small, dependency-free codebase (vanilla HTML/CSS/JS).

+Use cases

+- Personal or technical blogs where content readability is the priority — quick to set up and low maintenance.
+- Documentation or project README sites that need a clean, distraction-free presentation for API docs or guides.
+- Simple portfolios or project landing pages showcasing a small number of projects without a heavy static-site generator.
+- Demos and proof-of-concept pages where you want a predictable layout and minimal CSS/JS overhead.
+- Teaching materials and slides hosted on GitHub Pages — easy to clone and reuse in classrooms or workshops.

 What's included

 - `index.html` — example page and the theme's markup.